France’s Working Holiday Visa for Australians

 The official France Visas website contains limited information about this visa.
 But this PDF document from the French embassy in Australia contains some more information about the French working holiday visa agreement with Australia that may also be useful, including the prerequisites and rights that come with the visa.

-The Consulate General of Sydney does have a visa section, but there is no hotline and they specifically state that they do not provide information about visa procedures, required documents, visa appointments or processing times.
+The French government advises applicants to contact VFS Global if they have questions.
+The Consulate General specifically states that they do not provide information about visa procedures, required documents, visa appointments or processing times.

 Documents needed to apply for this visa

-When applying for a Working Holiday Visa for France as an Australian citizen, the France Visas website says will need to provide the following documents:
+When applying for a Working Holiday Visa for France as an Australian citizen, the France-Visas website says you will need to provide the following documents:

 - Long stay visa application form